Published by: LifeWorks,

 Carve out free time for yourself.
 You may want some time to see friends or other family members.
 Just be sure to let your relative know this and plan in advance.

 Spend as much time as you can at your relative’s home.
-Spend plenty of time outside if the weather is nice.
+And go outside together as well if the weather is nice.

 Stay in touch with your relative.
 You may have different feelings after you return home, or your relative may have reconsidered suggestions you made.
 You may both have ideas that you want to share.
 Keep talking.

-*Make sure you check and follow the local government or health authority restrictions and guidelines for travel during the pandemic before planning your visit.
+*Be sure to check and follow the local government or health authority restrictions and guidelines for travel during the pandemic before planning your visit.